 ReneSola Ltd.

-I/We being a Shareholder of the above Company HEREBY APPOINT or failing him of me/us at the meeting of Shareholders to be held on the day of to be my/our proxy to vote for
+I/We being a Shareholder of the above Company HEREBY APPOINT him of Shareholders to be held on the day of, 20 and at any adjou to be my/our proxy to v O

 (Any restrictions on voting to be inserted here.)

 Signed this day of, 20

 Shareholder